sqville/ville.Upload/README.md

 <!-- DEMO -->
 ## Demo
-See this control in action using the ville [Wax Demo App](http://qooxdoo.org/qxl.packagebrowser/qxl.packagebrowser/demos/sqville/ville.Embed/waxdemo/)
+See this control in action using the [Qooxdoo Demo App](https://sqville.github.io/ville.Upload/published/)

 <!-- ROADMAP -->
 ## Roadmap
 None.
 This is a straight forward solution.
 Reach out to the author if you feel that something is missing.

 <!-- LICENSE -->
 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.